Checking car seats on an airplane can be done, but there are some things you should know before doing so. Here are some

 1. Please don’t assume your baby or toddler is safe on the plane while in your lap.
 As an advocate for child safety, I feel very strongly about not using the “lap child” option on aircraft.
 It’s unsafe.
 Remember, this is coming from a former flight attendant who has had beverage carts slammed down on her during clear-air turbulence.
 It doesn’t happen often, but when it does happen it’s scary as heck.
 Think of it like this, you don’t drive without your little one being in a car seat – you shouldn’t fly that way either.
 (Forget the rare plane crash.
-Again, it’s clear air turbulence can hit anytime).
+Again, it’s clear air turbulence that can hit anytime and does happen daily.)
 I’ve discussed this topic before, and a car seat used on the plane is absolutely the safest route for you little one.
 Infant fares are hard to come by, but check with your airline–especially if flying internationally–to see if you can get a discounted price for your infant.
 Southwest offers infant fares, but you may need to call to book vs. booking your infant’s flight online.